-Honors: ACS Fellow, 2015; Fulbright Specialist Scholar, 2014–19; Michigan Philanthropy Award, Distinguished Volunteer for Women in Philanthropy at EMU, fall 2012; Institutional Award for Cross-Divisional Work on the Research Undergraduate Symposium, 2003; Michigan Association of Governing Boards’ Distinguished Faculty, 1993; Distinguished Faculty Award for Teaching Excellence at Eastern Michigan University, 1979; North American delegate/participant to the 4th International Forum on Academics and Science (one of 12 academicians from North America), Thessaloníki, Greece, December 2001, to develop worldwide policies for science linkages; American Council on Education Fellow nominee from Eastern Michigan University, 1997.
+Honors: ACS Fellow, 2015; Fulbright Specialist Scholar, 2014–19; Michigan Philanthropy Award, Distinguished Volunteer for Women in Philanthropy, Eastern Michigan University, 2012; Institutional Award for Cross-Divisional Work on the Research Undergraduate Symposium, 2003; Michigan Association of Governing Boards’ Distinguished Faculty, 1993; Eastern Michigan University Distinguished Faculty Award for Teaching Excellence, 1979; 4th International Forum on Academics and Science-North American delegate, Greece, 2001; American Council on Education Fellow nominee, Eastern Michigan University, 1997.

-Member: Member of ACS since 1972; American Association for the Advancement of Science; Michigan College Chemistry Teachers Association; Alpha Chi Sigma; Phi Lambda Upsilon Honorary Chemical Society; ACS divisions: Chemical Education, Computers in Chemistry.
+Member: Member of ACS since 1972.
+American Association for the Advancement of Science; US National Committee for the International Union of Pure and Applied Chemistry; Michigan College Chemistry Teachers Association; Alpha Chi Sigma; Phi Lambda Upsilon Honorary Chemical Society.
+ACS Division: Chemical Education.

 Tratras Contis’s statement

-Future goals/plans.
-In everything we do as ACS volunteers, we are committed to ACS’s core values: passion for the global chemistry enterprise; member focus; professionalism, safety, ethics; diversity, inclusion, and respect.
+In everything we do as member volunteers, we are committed to ACS’s core values: passion for chemistry and the global chemistry enterprise; focus on members; professionally, safety, and ethics; diversity, equity, inclusion, and respect.
 We believe these values lead to solutions to world challenges and advance chemistry as a global, multidisciplinary science.

 Our collective vision is also my vision.
 My focus is your focus on the following:

 Public image of chemistry.
-The general public does not appreciate the benefits they receive from chemical developments.
-The media concentrates on the 1% of problems and not the 99% of benefits.
-Politicians withhold funds for research and create restrictive regulations.
-Employers move jobs to places more favorable to chemistry.
-The negative image disillusions younger generations who select professions they think are more favorable to improving society and humanity.
+As we know, the public sometimes fears our data and often does not appreciate the benefits of chemical developments.
+Politicians withhold funds for research.
+Employers move jobs to places more favorable for profits.
+The negative image can disillusion younger generations who select professions they think are more favorable to improving society and humanity.